Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks

 In Table~\ref{tab:train_states} we present examples of states for which $\Delta(\sum_{\nu}\sigma_\lm^\nu)$ vanishes polynomially, leading to a trainable model, but also cases where the input state leads to exponentially vanishing $\Delta(\sum_{\nu}\sigma_\lm^\nu)$ and thus to a barren plateau.
 While we leave the details of how each type of input state is generated for the Methods section, we note that the results in Table~\ref{tab:train_states} demonstrate the critical role that the input states play in determining the trainability of a model (this will be further elucidated in numerical results below).
-Such insight is particularly important as one can create adversarial datasets yielding barren plateaus (see Supplementary Information).
+Such insight is particularly important as one can create adversarial datasets yielding barren plateaus (see Supplementary Methods 10).
 Moreover, it indicates that care must be taken when encoding classical data into quantum states as the embedding scheme can induce trainability issues~\cite{thanasilp2021subtleties,thanasilp2022exponential}.

-\section{Numerical results}
+\subsection{Numerical results}

 Here, we consider the task of classifying connected graph states from disconnected graph states, which are prepared as follows.
 First, we generate $n$-node random graphs from the Erd\"{o}s–R\'{e}nyi distribution~\cite{erdds1959random}, with an edge probability of $40\%$.
 The ensuing graphs are binned into two categories: connected and disconnected.
-We then embed these graphs into quantum \emph{graph states} via the canonical scheme of~\cite{raussendorf2003measurement, hein2004multiparty} (see Methods section).
+We then embed these graphs into quantum graph states via the canonical scheme of~\cite{raussendorf2003measurement, hein2004multiparty} (see Methods section).
+We highlight that such encoding preserves symmetries in the input data, in the sense that a permutation of the underlying graph yields a permutation of the qubits constituting its graph state (i.e., of the form Eq.~(\ref{eq:qubit_permut})).
 The previous allows us to create a dataset where half of the states encodes connected graphs (label $y_i=+1$), and the other half encodes disconnected graphs (label $y_i=-1$).
-To analyze the data, we use an $S_n$-equivariant QNN with generators in~\eqref{eq:generators-main} (see also Fig.~\ref{fig:fig-ansatz}), and measure the operator $O=\frac{2}{n(n-1)}\sum_{k<j;j=1}^n X_jX_k$.
+To analyze the data, we use an $S_n$-equivariant QNN with generators in Eq.~\eqref{eq:generators-main} (see also Fig.~\ref{fig:fig-ansatz}), and measure the operator $O=\frac{2}{n(n-1)}\sum_{k<j;j=1}^n X_jX_k$.